kostyanyc/eCommerceOnRails/README.md

  * Missed managing stock level requirement during alloted timeframe but will add this functionality as post release addition
  * Free Bootrtap template used for CSS/HTML look and feel of the site
  * Optimization for the site needed such as better encapuslation with additonal private methods, partial pages for better html/css reuse.
+ * Delete for Categories, Products, Variants is avaible but not exposed via UI.

 * Credits
  * Bootstrap Free Template by Themeum - http://www.themeum.com/